SkrumpyKarl/Task_Manager/README.md

 # Task Manager
 The Task Manager is a Python program that tracks users, records tasks, and generates statistics.
 It is designed to help manage tasks for individuals or teams.

+The code is written in Python 3.11 and run in Visual Studio Code.

 ## Access
 To access the Task Manager with admin rights, use the following credentials: